vsukhwani/youtube-transcript-viewer/README.md

 1. Use any static web server (Python, Node.js, Apache, Nginx, etc.)
 2. Point it to this directory
 3. Update `config.js` if needed for different backend URLs

+### Option 3: Deploy to Vercel
+To deploy this application to Vercel:
+1. See [VERCEL-DEPLOY.md](VERCEL-DEPLOY.md) for detailed instructions
+2. The application is already configured to work on Vercel

 ## Configuration